Bigger vs. Better – What Type of Vancouver Painting Company is Warline?

 Last week I posted a blog that mentioned we were completely booked for exterior repaints this year and we’re now booking for spring 2012.
-You can read it here if you're interested.
 With today’s weather forecast, it is probably a good thing that we are not taking on any more exterior paint projects in Vancouver this year.

 I got quite a bit of feedback on that article, with the general comment and question being “why not just hire more guys?”